 With rows of crops visible from Birmingham’s interstate system and Teaching Farms nestled on school campuses across the city, Jones Valley Teaching Farm is a beacon for individuals who are passionate about food, education, and community.

-WEEKDAY OPPORTUNITIES | APRIL – OCTOBER
+WEEKDAY OPPORTUNITIES | APRIL – NOVEMBER

 This weekday volunteer program has a special focus on food safety and harvest technique.